ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 *What were your initial thoughts about stepping up as the head pooler for this World Cup?
 What made you go for it?*

 > Did you know that originally, this was going to be a Round of 16 tournament?
-That was my original plan because I assumed that we would follow last year's format, but then [-mint-](https://osu.ppy.sh/users/8976576) (4K MWC's head pooler) told me that it should be a Round of 24 since Qualifier results from 2023 showed that seeds 19–24 were somewhat competitive.
+That was my original plan because I assumed that we would follow last year's format, but then ::-mint-::{ user-id=8976576 } (4K MWC's head pooler) told me that it should be a Round of 24 since Qualifier results from 2023 showed that seeds 19–24 were somewhat competitive.
 That was the "Oh shoot, I'm actually in charge of this now" moment for me.

 *What were your favourite charts in the pool, if there are any?
 Are there any favourites among the ones you worked on?*

-> The most obvious one is [Evening](https://osu.ppy.sh/users/2193881)'s chart of [rosso](https://osu.ppy.sh/beatmapsets/2134144), the tiebreaker for the Finals round.
+> The most obvious one is ::Evening::{ user-id=2193881 }'s chart of [rosso](https://osu.ppy.sh/beatmapsets/2134144), the tiebreaker for the Finals round.
 He spent four months working on it.
 It is hardly recognizable now compared to what it was a few months ago.
 The reception to it was equally crazy as well, and it also produced [one of the best endings to a match](https://www.twitch.tv/videos/2066497602?t=1h5m19s) I've ever seen.
 >
-> I thought [zeno](https://osu.ppy.sh/users/6576888)'s [Hi Genjitsu Tohi](https://osu.ppy.sh/beatmapsets/1885701#mania/4490678) (Finals LN2) was neat as well.
+> I thought ::zeno::{ user-id=6576888 }'s [Hi Genjitsu Tohi](https://osu.ppy.sh/beatmapsets/1885701#mania/4490678) (Finals LN2) was neat as well.
 It is a lot closer to traditional *O2Jam* patterns than people have previously seen in the tournament.
 The people asked for shields after 2023, and that is what they got.
 >
-> [_Yiiiii](https://osu.ppy.sh/users/6066359)'s Round of 24 tiebreaker, [Majestic 12](https://osu.ppy.sh/beatmapsets/2119554#mania/4452392), was cool as well.
+> ::\1Yiiiii::{ user-id=6066359 }'s Round of 24 tiebreaker, [Majestic 12](https://osu.ppy.sh/beatmapsets/2119554#mania/4452392), was cool as well.
 I think it was very well-balanced, and the chart is just fun to play.
 It also introduced me to this banger of a song, so thanks for that!
 It was interesting seeing people's reactions to various players missing on the seemingly easy breaks in the match, though.
 A lot of people who don't play 7K osu!mania thought people were missing on easy parts for no reason.
 If only they knew…

 *Any messages you want to impart to the team?
 Or to anyone who wants to become part of any tournament's map selection team?*